fxamacker/cbor/README.md

 func CoreDetEncOptions() EncOptions       // modern settings from a draft RFC (subject to change) func PreferredUnsortedEncOptions() EncOptions  // modern settings from a draft RFC (subject to change)
 ```

+__Struct Tags (keyasint, toarray, omitempty)__

+The `keyasint`, `toarray`, and `omitempty` struct tags make it easy to use compact CBOR message formats.
+Internet standards often use CBOR arrays and CBOR maps with int keys to save space.

 See [API](#api), [Options](#options), and [Usage](#usage) sections for more details.